CCA-Public/digital-archives-manual/guides/stabilization.md

 <a name="guymager"></a>
 #### Disk imaging with Guymager (Bitcurator)

 Guymager is an open source disk imaging utility found in the Bitcurator environment, and the preferred tool for disk imaging at CCA.
-At CCA we use Guymager to create disk images in the Expert Witness (E01) format.
+At CCA we use Guymager to create disk images in the raw (dd) format.

 Before starting to create disk images from an accession, create a folder on the Bitcurator desktop in which you will save your work.